 Residents' Parking Permits

-Five residents’ parking permit zones have been introduced in Greenock town centre and some surrounding streets and on part of Shore Road, Wemyss Bay.
+Eight residents’ parking permit zones have been introduced in Greenock, Port Glasgow and Gourock town centres and some surrounding streets and on part of Newton Street, Greenock and Shore Road, Wemyss Bay.

-You can find the locations and details of all on and off-street parking places in Greenock on the Council’s parking restrictions map on the Documents link on this page titled Parking Zone Map Greenock, Parking Zone Map Port Glasgow and Parking Zone Map Gourock.
+You can find the locations and details of all on and off-street parking places in Inverclyde town and village centres on the Council’s parking restrictions map on the Documents link on this page titled Parking Zone Map Greenock, Parking Zone Map Port Glasgow and Parking Zone Map Gourock.